gracehoppercenter/ghcictwebsite/docs/sections/itp225/resources/django_setup_notes.md

 [Follow my diff here](https://github.com/MrJonesAPS/django_projects/commit/0419417462e3e70943ffc50e038c85e098a7dbae)

+Depending on how your apps are setup, you might also need to edit the `TEMPLATES` dictionary in `settings.py` to add the templates folder under the `DIRS` key.

 ## Creating a new app

 (these instructions are based on our in-class discussion about the `todo` app)